19 Best Pilot Watches For The Aviation Enthusiast

 Source - Blancpain

-Given a tachymetric scale on the periphery (as per the vintage Blancpain pieces), the models dual sub-counter display at 3 and 9 o’clock covers chronograph functionality, ensuring these pieces are one of the best pilot watches from this Maison.
+Given a tachymetric scale on the periphery (as per vintage Blancpain pieces), the dual sub-counter display at 3 and 9 o’clock covers chronograph functionality, ensuring these are some of the best pilot watches to ever hail from this Maison.

-It will be your best friend in quickly measuring elapsed time.
-Who would have thought this from a company under the Swatch Group.
-Inside the models, you will find the Calibre F388B.
+Who needs a double Grande Sonnerie when this will be your companion for quickly measuring elapsed time.
+Who would have thought this from a company under the Swatch Group

-Fitted with a silicon balance spring and integrated flyback movement with column wheel and vertical clutch, we are treated to a rapid 5Hz alongside a 50 hour power reserve.
+Home to Calibre F388B, it is fitted with a silicon balance spring and integrated flyback movement along with a column wheel and vertical clutch.
+In addition, we are impressed with the rapid 5Hz and a 50 hour power reserve.

 What We Like